Thorox/dotcms-savepledgetool/README.md

-Post Viewtool
+Save Pledge Viewtool
 =================================================
-A plugin for dotCMS that adds a viewtool that allows the front-end developer to make simple post requests like curl
+A plugin for dotCMS that adds a "save pledge" viewtool that allows the front-end to save directly into the Pledge Structure object without having to use Ajax or REST.

 Installation
 -----